• Skip to primary navigation

 Dos and Don’ts in the Outdoors

-Improving your outdoors is another great way of elevating your home’s value.
-This includes ditching the sunroom for an outdoor deck.
+Improving your outdoor setting is another great way of adding value to your home.
+Aside from buying some nice planters and canvas arts from the Outdoor Art Pros, you can also try to ditch the sunroom and opt for an outdoor deck.
 So to say, the 2020 cost vs. value analytics suggests a 72% value increase in homes with a wood deck.
 However, while a patio or deck gives your home an attractive appeal, a swimming pool does the opposite.
 For instance, indoor pools cost thousands of dollars to install, but you will unlikely recoup the costs due to expensive electricity and maintenance costs.

 However, the value of swimming pools is determined by your locality.
 For instance, homes in Arizona and Florida with swimming pools are easier to sell.
 That aside, note that less is more when it comes to achieving the wow factor when landscaping.
 A nicely kept porch with tiny shrubs is enticing to buyers.